 Tom has led over 150 professional presentations, including scholarly papers and workshops at the College English Association, International Thomas Merton Society, and National Catholic Education Association conferences.
-He serves as a consistent presenter for ministry formation with the Archdiocese of Louisville and St. Meinrad School of Theology.
+He also serves as a frequent guest lecturer on Adolescent Development & Education, Philosophy of Education, and Qualitative Methodology.

 Recognition: